Interaction-induced nonlinear magnon transport in noncentrosymmetric magnets: Introduction

 While magnons are often treated as independent particles, magnons can interact with each other, which sometimes gives drastic changes to their properties.
 For example, the magnon-magnon interaction modulates the band dispersion and the lifetime of magnons~\cite{Elliott1969TheAntiferromagnets,Harris1971DynamicsHydrodynamics,Zhitomirsky1999InstabilityFields,CostaFilho2000MicroscopicProcesses,Chernyshev2006MagnonAntiferromagnets,Chernyshev2009SpinSingularities,Mourigal2010Field-inducedAntiferromagnets,Mourigal2013DynamicalAntiferromagnet,Zhitomirsky2013ColloquiumDecays,Chernyshev2016DampedFerromagnets,Maksimov2016Field-inducedAntiferromagnets,Maksimov2016Field-inducedLattice,Winter2017BreakdownMagnet,Pershoguba2018DiracFerromagnets,McClarty2018TopologicalFields,Rau2019Magnon/math,Maksimov2020Rethinking-RuCl3,Mook2020QuantumDecay,Smit2020MagnonLattice,Mook2021Interaction-StabilizedFerromagnets,Lu2021TopologicalFerromagnets,Maksimov2022Easy-planeThem,Sun2023InteractingMagnons,Koyama2023Flavor-waveModel,Chen2023DampedAntiferromagnets,Heinsdorf2023StableInteractions,Chen2023DampedAntiferromagnets,Habel2024BreakdownInsulators,Sourounis2024ImpactAntiferromagnets,Koyama2024ThermalSystems}.
 In particular, such effects on the topological magnons \cite{Chernyshev2016DampedFerromagnets,McClarty2018TopologicalFields,Mook2021Interaction-StabilizedFerromagnets,Chen2023DampedAntiferromagnets,Heinsdorf2023StableInteractions} and the associated edge modes \cite{Koyama2023Flavor-waveModel,Habel2024BreakdownInsulators}, strongly affect the magnitude of the thermal Hall effect~\cite{Mook2021Interaction-StabilizedFerromagnets,Chen2023DampedAntiferromagnets,Sourounis2024ImpactAntiferromagnets,Koyama2024ThermalSystems}.
 Furthermore, it was revealed that magnon-magnon interactions induce a qualitative change of quantum phases, exemplified by the interaction-induced topological magnons, where the magnon Hamiltonian breaks the time-reversal symmetry through the magnon-magnon interactions~\cite{Mook2021Interaction-StabilizedFerromagnets}.

-In this paper, we study the influence of magnon-magnon interactions on the nonlinear thermal transport of magnons, and show that the magnon-magnon interaction can induce a unique nonlinear response that cannot be captured in the independent particle picture.
+In this paper, we study the influence of magnon-magnon interactions on the nonlinear thermal transport of magnons and show that the magnon-magnon interaction can induce a unique nonlinear response that cannot be captured in the independent particle picture.
 Specifically, the magnon-magnon interaction that breaks the TRS induces nonreciprocity in the magnon decay rate, which leads to nonlinear responses of magnons (Fig.~\ref{fig:sketch}).
 Interestingly, even when the bilinear magnon Hamiltonian effectively preserves a TRS, the magnon-magnon interaction (Fig. ~\ref{fig:sketch}(b)) introduces breaking of the TRS and gives rise to a nonlinear Drude term.
 We adopt a perturbation theory and the imaginary Dyson equation to study the nonreciprocal magnon decay from the magnon-magnon interaction.
 This allows us to obtain the magnon lifetime and compute the nonlinear Drude terms by using the quantum kinetic theory.
-We apply our formalism to a model of honeycomb ferromagnets, which are experimentally relevant \cite{Yelon1971RenormalizationEffects,Chen2018TopologicalCrI3,Burch2018MagnetismMaterials,Xing2019MagnonAntiferromagnets,Yuan2020DiracCoTiO3,Zhang2021AnomalousMagnet,Czajka2023Planar-RuCl3}, and perform numerical calculations of the nonlinear thermal responses.
+We apply our formalism to a model of one-dimensional antiferromagnets and a model of honeycomb ferromagnets.

 We then estimate the effect of the nonlinear Drude term from the magnon-magnon interaction, which turns out to be comparable to that originating from an explicit TRS breaking for a free magnon Hamiltonian and is feasible for experimental measurements.